DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 `VoiceNextClient`|`VoiceNextExtension`
 `BaseModule`|`BaseExtension`

+### Intents
+In certain circumstances intents will have to be enabled to receive certain events in both the
+@DSharpPlus.DiscordConfiguration and the Discord Application Portal.
+We have an [article](xref:beyond_basics_intents) that covers all that has to be done to set this up.

 ### Entity mutation changes
 Entity updating methods now take an action which mutates the state of the object, instead of taking large lists of arguments.
 This means that instead of